phidatahq/phidata/README.md

 ## Contributions

-As an open-source project and we welcome contributions, please read the [contributing guide](CONTRIBUTING.md) for more information.
+We're open-source project and welcome contributions, please read the [contributing guide](CONTRIBUTING.md) for more information.

 ## Request a feature